RabeeAbuMaraq/GettysburgCampus/dining-sync/STATION_TRACKING.md

 }
 ```

-Each recipe/item has a `conceptId` field that links to the station.
+Each recipe/item has a `rowId` field that links to the concept's `rowId` to identify the station.

 ### 2. Processing Flow

-1. **Build Concept Map**: Extract conceptId → conceptName mapping from `conceptData`
+1. **Build Concept Map**: Extract rowId → conceptName mapping from `conceptData`
-2. **Link Items**: Match each recipe's `conceptId` to get station name
+2. **Link Items**: Match each recipe's `rowId` to concept's `rowId` to get station name
 3. **Store Station**: Include station name in database row

 ### 3. Code Changes

 **New Function**: `buildConceptMap(conceptData)`
-- Creates a Map from conceptId to conceptName
+- Creates a Map from rowId to conceptName
 - Called once per API response

 **Updated Function**: `collectCandidates(config, results, conceptMap)`
 - Now accepts `conceptMap` parameter
-- Extracts `conceptId` from each recipe
+- Extracts `rowId` from each recipe
-- Looks up station name from map
+- Looks up station name from map using rowId
 - Adds `station` field to each row

 **Updated Function**: `syncMealPeriod(config, startDate, endDate)`